 A minimum course grade of 75 "C" is required for passing in all BSN nursing courses.
 Any grade below a "C" is considered a failing grade.
 If a grade below "C" is attained in any course, the student will be placed on academic probation and will be required to retake the course the next time that it is offered.
 The academic probation will be removed after successful completion of the course.
 The student may not be allowed to progress in the program until the course is retaken, and a satisfactory grade of "C" or higher is earned.
 Instructors file course grades with the registrar at the end of each semester.

-The Program Director will notify students of their academic withdrawal from the nursing program.
+The Program Director will notify students of their suspension from the nursing program.

 Grade Calculation Practices